 To mitigate violations, the BSCC hired full-time compliance monitoring consultants to provide service to the field after increasing the number of facilities within our agency's universe.
 Our compliance monitoring consultants continue to provide targeted training and technical assistance to agencies relative to the jail removal core requirement on an annual basis.
 Over the last decade, the total number of jail removal violation have decreased overall.
-The total number of jail removal violations in 2012 was 69; there was a decrease of 22% in 2014, for a total number of 54 violations.
+The total number of jail removal violations in 2014 was 54; however, in 2015 there has been an increase to 66.
 Our jail removal violations continue to be instances where extensive investigations for serious crimes prohibit police agencies from releasing the youth to a juvenile detention center or releasing from custody within six hours.
-We are confident that our constituents generally refrain from keeping youth in secure detention longer than six hours without a reasonable cause; we do not see large numbers of violations without reasonable cause.
+Due to the increase this reporting period, BSCC staff will be reviewing trends for clarity and providing targeted training with those agencies most in need.
+We are generally confident that our constituents refrain from keeping youth in secure detention longer than six hours without a reasonable cause.